soujatyabhat/Online_Result_System/README.md

-# Online_Result_System
+# Online Result System
-Online Result Uploading System using PHP & MySQL
+Online Result System using PHP & MySQL
 It is used to check annual result in online.

 Video link : https://bit.ly/3pEn2wx